grinnell-cs/csc151-images/pages/syllabus.md

 I've taught Scheme for longer than most of you have been alive.
 This is likely your first time encountering Scheme.
 You will mess up from time to time.
 Believe it or not, but I will, too.
 (I'll be much faster at fixing and identifying problems, though; at least I hope I will be.)
 That's okay; mistakes are part of the process.

 A totally new version of Scamper, the Scheme implementation we use for the course, was released in late summer.
 There are likely to be bugs.
 Let me know if you notice potential bugs and I'll raise them with the developer.
+It's also my first time using Scamper, so I'll probably screw things up.

 **Multiple sections**